mtylpg/mtylpg.github.io/_posts/2013-11-16-tranquilime.md

 A fully functional local host version of the system is available on Github <a href="https://github.com/bridgs/tranquilime/">here</a>.

 <h4 class="orange">The Future:</h4>
-One of these days we'll throw the thing up on AWS, with a possible twitter integration.
+One of these days we'll throw the thing up on AWS or Heorku, with a possible twitter integration, but there isn't much drive to do that these days (all the Mongo rewiring would just be a pain).

 The <a href="http://codeathon.splashthat.com/"> Tumblr/Clinton Foundation/Jawbone Codeathon</a> (<a href="https://twitter.com/search?q=%23code4health">#code4health</a>) is a recurring hackathon themed around countering the social determents of modern health.
 Working with <a href="https://github.com/bridgs">Ben Myers</a>, I participated in one second event of this type in October 2013.
 The theme stress in general and we decided to make a system based all around venting and sharing those every day stress-causes, just to give anybody a place to air out what was on their minds as a sort of therapy.
 I'll be honest and say that Ben and I never thought of Post-Secret while we were building it, but it seems to be what everybody else sees in the project and we don't disagree.